-- Relax.
-The grad school application process is a major learning experience, and applicants often learn as they go.
-Staying positive and maintaining calm will allow you to be reflective and thoughtful.
+The application process is a major learning experience, and applicants often learn as they go.
+Staying positive and calm allows you to be reflective and thoughtful.
 Worrying and obsessing during the final stages of putting your applications together does not help.
 In fact, it will likely hinder your ability to think clearly and focus on preparing the best application possible.

 Embellishing your application or making excuses for weaker areas will not help.
 No one is perfect, and applicants who try to make themselves look perfect may raise a bit of suspicion.
 Presenting yourself genuinely and honestly is very important.
-We all have encountered applicants who we initially perceive to be fake or pretending in some way.
-What was my usual response to these individuals?
-Clearly, it was not positive.
-As the saying goes: “Be yourself—everyone else is already taken.”
+We all have met individuals whom we initially perceived to be fake or pretending in some way.
+What is our usual response to these individuals?
+Not positive.
+As the saying goes, “Be yourself—everyone else is already taken.”

-- Give yourself enough time.
-At a minimum, take a few months to gather and compile all of the required materials.
+At a minimum, take a few months to gather and compile all required materials.
 Then check and recheck to make sure all documents are in order.
-Do not wait until the last second before pushing the “submit” button.
-Believe me, admission personnel can tell.
+Do not wait until the last second to push the “submit” button.
+Believe us when we say, admission personnel can tell when you do this.
 How?
-Because often there are mistakes, missing information, and/or essays that were obviously written for another program (one classic misstep that happens surprisingly often).
+Because there are often mistakes, missing information, and/or essays that clearly were written for another program (one classic misstep that happens surprisingly often).
 You can guess the usual outcome of these applications.

-- Follow directions.
-Not doing so raises major questions about how a candidate might adhere to policies and procedures once admitted and enrolled.
+Not doing so raises major questions about how the candidate might adhere to policies and procedures once they are admitted and enrolled.
 If there is a word limit for essay questions, follow it.
-If you are asked for two letters of recommendation, do not send more.
-If you are specifically told not to follow up via e-mail or phone, don’t.
-As one admission director once said to me, “Following directions shows respect and in doing so you’ll earn some in return.”
+If you are asked for two letters of recommendation, do not send three.
+If you are asked not to follow up via email or phone, don’t.
+As one admission director once told me, “Following directions shows respect, and in doing so, you’ll earn some in return.”

-- Be professional.
 Maintaining a professional demeanor in all circumstances is a sign of maturity.
-To be perfectly honest: graduate school is a big deal and can be stressful, and if you’re someone who easily loses their cool, then you’re likely not ready for the challenge.
-You should be confident and self-assured, but not to the point of being perceived as overly aggressive, abrasive, or demanding.
-If something goes wrong in your application process (and little slip-ups happen all the time), keep your cool.
-This makes a major positive impression.
+Graduate school is a big deal and can be stressful; if you’re someone who easily loses your cool, then you’re likely not ready.
+You should be confident and self-assured, but not to the point of becoming or being perceived as overly aggressive, abrasive, or demanding.
+If something goes wrong, remain calm.
+This makes a major, positive impression.

-- Focus on content and presentation.
-A candidate might have the greatest standardized test scores, a superb undergrad GPA, and impressive letters of recommendations.
+A candidate might have the greatest standardized test scores, a superb undergrad GPA, and impressive letters of recommendation.
 But if the application contains obvious misspellings or grammatical errors, it’s going to be a problem.
-Rightly or wrongly, graduate admission committees will assume the applicant was not entirely serious about his or her application—or graduate school intentions.
+Rightly or wrongly, admission committees will assume the applicant was not entirely serious about his or her application.